naiyerasif/site/src/content/post/2022/2022-04-15-18-52-10-customizing-microsoft-office-installation.md

 :::figure
 ![Mounting Office installer](./images/2022-04-15-18-52-10-customizing-microsoft-office-installation-01.png)

-Mounting the Office installer image on Windows
+::caption[Mounting the Office installer image on Windows]
 :::

 This mounts the file as a drive (say `G:`).